-And for Angela Romero, Chief Paratley was her inspiration and role model.
+For Angela Romero, Chief Paratley played a key role in teaching her how to become a better firefighter.
+Paratley was her inspiration and role model.

 "When I would practice for the physical agility test, Chief Paratley, who was a firefighter at the time, would stand behind me and not only give me techniques, but would tell me that I could do it," Romero said.